 When you start chatting with other people – especially in forums like SBRForum – you’ll realize that most people talk about their wins and losses in terms of betting units.
 That’s because everyone bets in different amounts.

 For example: let’s say you’re a $100 bettor – you bet in the range of $100 per game – and you have a great weekend.
 Then on Monday morning, you do a little bit of public bragging and tell people that you’ve swept the board and won $500 or $600 on a great run.
 That’s fine and dandy, but that means very little to someone who bets $1000 or $10,000 per game.
 They’re going to look at you and wonder why you’re bragging about small peanuts.
 Floyd Mayweather bets in the hundreds of thousands, so he’ll scoff at your measly winnings.
 That’s why it’s important to talk about your wins and losses in betting units.

-A betting unit is simply your average bet.
+A betting unit is your average bet.
 So if you’re a $100 player, that could be one unit to you.
 Or if you’re a $1000 player, that could be your one unit.
-That way if you tell someone that you won five or six units over the weekend, it translates to them and they can do the math to figure out what that means for them.
-It’s sort of an anonymous way to make things clear to everyone across the board.
+That way, if you tell someone that you won five or six units over the weekend, it translates to them, and they can do the math to figure out what that means for them.
+It’s an anonymous way to make things clear to everyone across the board.